Top 10 Mick Jagger Solo Songs

 Our Top 10 Mick Jagger Songs From His Solo Albums list looks at the material Mick Jagger released on his handful of solo albums.
 So far, Mick Jagger has released four complete solo studio albums during his career.
-His first solo studio album was released in 1985, entitled She’s The Boss.
+His first solo studio album, She’s the Boss, was released in 1985.
 Mick Jagger and his record company released four singles from that record.
 The album did well but was not a blockbuster.
 Mick Jagger followed up his first solo album two years later, in 1987, with the Primitive Cool record.
-The album did not sell as well as his initial debut album.
+The album did not sell as well as his debut.
 It would be another six years before Mick Jagger released another solo record.
 In 1993, Mick Jagger released his third solo album entitled Wandering Spirit.
 Many people would argue that Wandering Spirit was his strongest solo album today.
 Mick Jagger’s fourth and final studio album, as of this writing in 2020, was released in 2001 entitled Goddess in the Doorway.

 Mick Jagger has also released a handful of non-album singles from movie soundtracks and collaborated with other artists, including the Jacksons, on their Victory album.
 One of Mick Jagger’s most exciting projects was his supergroup collaboration with Joss Stone and David A Stewart called Superheavy.
 Mick Jagger’s last solo material released was a double-sided single entitled Gotta Get a Grip” / “England Lost,” released in 2017.